PartnersInBiz/exhibit/README.md

 #### Metadata

-To edit the title and description of the exhibit, use the input boxes in the toolbar at the top of the editor page.
+To edit the title and description of the exhibit, use the input boxes in the toolbar at the bottom of the editor page.

 #### Navigation